AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5/document-preparation-on-demand.md

 ---
 ## Try it out

-When you have selected a <<glossary:Document template>> and prepared some suitable data that match the <<glossary:Document schema>> of the template, you can generate your first document.
+When you have selected a &lt;&lt;glossary:Document template&gt;&gt; and prepared some suitable data that match the &lt;&lt;glossary:Document schema&gt;&gt; of the template, you can generate your first document.

 Alternatively, you can just use the predefined example values for the `DemoDoc10.pdf`.